cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 fake a Doctors Certificate and upload it to the Extension system.
 With a few more days, you'll find something that works.
 You could go to the Library!
-A lot of people don't realise you can do research in the library --- but they've got terminals with Microsoft Copilot for Coding, Education Edition 2028, and if you're clever enough you can get that to write Python code that then outputs a paper.
+A lot of people don't realise you can do research in the library.
+But they've got a few terminals with Microsoft Copilot for Coding, Education Edition 2028, and if you're clever enough you can get that to write Python code that then outputs a paper.
 I bet you can get it to tell you about the Spanish American War.
 Good little trick.
 Good plan.